DDRKirbyISQ/rhythm-quest-issues/README.md

 # Feedback and Suggestions
 This issue tracker is only for bugs and issues, not for feature requests, feedback, or suggestions.
-Instead, please send an email to feedback@rhythmquestgame.com.
-I don't have the bandwidth to personally reply to every email, but I do check and receive all of them.
+If you have feedback of this type, please instead send an email to feedback@rhythmquestgame.com.
+I don't have the bandwidth to personally reply to every email, but I do check all of them.

 # Tracking issues
 You can view the list of existing issues at https://github.com/DDRKirbyISQ/rhythm-quest-issues/issues